 -

-Add the lemon juice, butter and salt and cook over moderate heat until butter is melted and mixture begins to thicken, about 6–8 minutes (160–170° F).
-Pour through a sieve into a glass jar for storage.
-Refrigerate for up to a week.
+Add the lemon juice, butter, and salt and cook over moderate heat until butter is melted and mixture thickens, about 8–10 minutes.
+(Temperature isn't essential to measure, but for reference target at least 170° F.) Pour through a sieve into a glass jar for storage.
+Refrigerate for up to a couple weeks.

 Recipe Notes / Tips

-- Any lemon will work, Meyer or the regular ones (Eurekas).
-Any tangy fruit will make a great curd—lemon, blood orange, and cranberry lime are ones I've tried.
+- Any tangy fruit will make a great curd—lemon, blood orange, and cranberry-lime are ones I've tried.

 - Make just enough and keep in the refrigerator, don't try to preserve this recipe.
 Curd is difficult to safely preserve via canning due to the variability of the acidity and presence of eggs and butter.
-Commercial lemon curds use lots of sugar and processed lemon juice instead of fresh, that's how they get away with it.
+Commercial lemon curds use lots of sugar and processed lemon juice instead of fresh, that's how they get away with it (and why it is not nearly as good as homemade curd).